djouher-al/Portfolio/README.md

 ![Failed to load](assets/img/IMG_1867.png)

-- Launched a website for SaharaFlavours, showcasing their products and services effectively, thereby enhancing brand visibility and customer engagement within the target market.
+• Launched a website for SaharaFlavours, boosting brand visibility, customer engagement, and attracting 200+ new customers.
--  Demonstrated proficiency in web development and design by implementing custom CSS injections to enhance the functionality and aesthetics of specific features, ensuring a seamless and user-friendly experience for customers.
+• Added 500+ lines of custom CSS, HTML, and JavaScript to enhance functionality and design, including a WhatsApp chat feature, tailoring the user experience to customer demands.
-- Collaborated closely with stakeholders to understand business objectives, gather requirements, and provide tailored solutions, fostering a strong client relationship and delivering results that align with the company’s strategic goals
+• Collaborated with stakeholders to gather requirements and deliver tailored solutions, strengthening client relationships and achieving business goals.

 ### Python Guessing Game